-Most vehicles need to have a vehicle licence before you can use them on public roads.
+Most vehicles must have a vehicle licence before you can use them on public roads.
 You pay a fee for the licence and you get a vehicle licence label to display on the vehicle.

 Your vehicle licence is often referred to as your rego, but it's not the same thing as registration.